elsesiy/fluent-plugin-azure-storage-append-blob/README.md

 ### `calculate_checksums`

-Whether to calculate MD5 checksum and provided it in a header for the blob service.
+Whether to calculate MD5 checksum and provide it in a header for the blob service.

 Turn off checksum clculation for FIPS enabled environment.

 ### Run tests

     gem install bundler